JrVerbiest/jrverbiest.github.io/README.md

 **Data Engineer** @ [Data Science Institute (DSI)](https://www.uhasselt.be/en/instituten-en/dsi), Faculty of Sciences (Research group Centre for Statistics) — part-time & fixed-term — since Feb 2025 — PI: Prof. dr. Niel Hens.

-- The development of a data framework for pandemic preparedness.<br>
+- The development of a data framework - by applying a Data-as-a-Product mindset - for pandemic preparedness.<br>
   🔨 Tools: dbt (data build tool), duckdb and the on-premise research data platform

 **Data Engineer** @ [Research Group Biomedical Data Sciences](https://www.uhasselt.be/en/instituten-en/biomed-en/immunology/biomedical-data-sciences), Biomedical Research Institute, Faculty of Medicine and Life Sciences — part-time & fixed-term — since Sep 2023 — PI: Prof. dr. ir.
 Liesbet M. Peeters.

 - [GET REHDY — Getting Ready for the European Health Data Space](https://getrehdy.be/en)<br>
-  Involved in WP Technical Tools.<br>
-  Apply a Data-as-a-Product mindset to achieve readiness for the European Health Data Space (EHDS) by building a Multiple Sclerosis (MS) core data product (demonstrator) - secondary use of data - using Synthea™, an open-source synthetic patient generator, to simulate electronic health records (EHR).<br>
+  Apply a Data-as-a-Product mindset to achieve readiness for the European Health Data Space (EHDS) - secondary use of data - by building a Multiple Sclerosis (MS) core data product demonstrator using Synthea™, an open-source synthetic patient generator, to simulate electronic health records (EHR).<br>
-  Adopt a data contract–first design, ensuring clear schemas, semantics, and SLAs.
-Emphasize on data quality, and interoperability.<br>
+  Adopt a data contract–first design - ensuring clear schemas, semantics, and SLAs.
+Emphasize on data quality, and interoperability (using Observational Medical Outcomes Partnership (OMOP) Common Data Model (CDM)).<br>
   🔨 Tools: dbt (data build tool) and Databricks.
 - Involved in the development of an on-premise research data platform leveraging Dell hardware infrastructure, designed to facilitate the creation of scalable data products for data science research, in close collaboration with Dataminded.
 - [MS-Observe: real-world insights into ofatumumab treatment in Belgium](https://www.uhasselt.be/en/projects/detail/31240-project-r-16235).<br>